verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-The validation fees are partially sent to specific participant(s), the rest is sent to trust deposits or distributed using the normal distribution principle of a [[ref: DTR]].
+The validation fees are partially sent to specific participant(s), the remaining fees are sent to trust deposits or treated as normal network fees and distributed using the normal distribution principle of a [[ref: VPR]].

 | Payee → Payer ↓  | Trust Registry                      | Issuer Grantor                        | Verifier Grantor                    | Issuer                              | Verifier | Holder                                  |
 |------------------|-------------------------------------|---------------------------------------|-------------------------------------|-------------------------------------|----------|-----------------------------------------|